SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 ### Device
+#### IDD Power-Down Current Consumption (16k 2-series, Rev. E only)
+The IDD power-down leakage can exceed the targeted maximum value of 2 µA.
+Note that this maximum value is a target and not documented in the preliminary data sheet.

+**Workaround:** None.

 #### On ~24-Pin~ *ATtiny1617* Automotive Devices Pin PC5 is Not Available
 On ~24-pin~ *ATtiny1617* automotive devices pin PC5 is not available.